European dhole: Lineage

 The European dhole became extinct in much of Europe during the late Würm period, though it may have survived in the Iberian Peninsula until the early Holocene.

 Competition

 Between 650–450 thousand years ago in Europe, the open lands were dominated by Lycaon lycaonoides, while Cuon alpinus priscus preferred forests, highlands, and mountains.
 The early small wolf Canis mosbachensis coexisted in all of these environments.
 Between 480–430 thousand years ago the number and range of L. lycaonoides began to fall, and it became extinct across Eurasia between 450– 400 thousand years ago.
 Between 400–300  thousand years ago, the dhole and the wolf were still similar in size, but the wolf was slowly getting bigger.
 Between 300–250 thousand years ago, the wolf took over the dominant niche which had once been occupied by L. lycaonoides.
 Due to competition with the wolf, C. alpinus then decreased in body size and adapted to hunting and living in forests, highlands, and mountains.

+The European dhole is known directly to have interacted with humans in the Iberian Peninsula.
+Evidence for this comes from symbolically arranged bones from a Gravettian site in Asturias.